 Santa Claus Festival

 Around 6th December every year, the Santa Claus Festival occurs in Demre, Antalya.
-This is where a man dubbed as Santa Claus lived, and he’s known locally as Noel Baba, or Father Christmas to translate.
+This is where a man dubbed Santa Claus lived, and he’s known locally as Noel Baba, or Father Christmas to translate.

 Head to the 4th century Saint Nicholas Church in Demre on 6th December and enjoy festivities.